groundlight/python-sdk/docs/docs/installation/5-raspberry-pi.md

-# Installing on Raspberry Pi
+# Usage on Raspberry Pi

 This guide will help you install the Groundlight SDK on Raspberry Pi.
-The Groundlight SDK requires Python 3.8 or higher.
+The Groundlight SDK requires Python 3.9 or higher.

 ## Prerequisites

 Ensure that you have the following installed on your Raspberry Pi:

-- Python 3.8 or higher
+- Python 3.9 or higher
 - pip (Python package installer)

 ## Basic Installation

-Assuming you have Python 3.8 or higher installed on your Raspberry Pi, you can proceed with the following steps to install or upgrade the Groundlight SDK:
+Assuming you have Python 3.9 or higher installed on your Raspberry Pi, you can proceed with the following steps to install or upgrade the Groundlight SDK:

 ### Installing Groundlight SDK